National Disaster Preparedness Month: Emergency Preparedness Plans for Pets

 Carriers, Leashes, and Identification

 As a cat mom myself, I make sure to have one carrier large enough for two cats and a leash for my third by my front door with another set in my bedroom.
-It’s important to make sure proper bedding or a towel is nearby to make sure your pet is comfortable in the event of an evacuation.
+It’s important to make sure proper bedding or a towel is nearby to make sure your companion animal is comfortable in the event of an evacuation.
 Be sure to practice getting them in and out of the carrier quickly so they’re familiar with being transported.

 Animals can often sense impending changes in barometric pressure.
-If your animal(s) tend to hide in inclement weather and a hurricane, tornado or any other potentially disastrous event is forecast, it is a good idea to sequester them in a room where you can easily access them should you have to evacuate in a hurry.
+If your animal(s) tend to hide in inclement weather and a hurricane, tornado, or any other potentially disastrous event is forecast, it is a good idea to sequester them in a room where you can easily access them should you have to evacuate in a hurry.

 Food, Water, and Medications

 For medications and dietary needs or supplements, be sure to store an extra supply in a waterproof container with the food and drink.
-Talk to your vet about specific requirements, such as tick and flea prevention, antibiotic ointment, and saline solutions you may need in case your pet gets hurt.
+Talk to your vet about specific requirements, such as tick and flea prevention, antibiotic ointment, and saline solutions you may need in case your companion animal gets hurt.

 Medical Records

 While this may be the last thing you’re thinking about while evacuating in a hurry, they’re incredibly important.
 Make sure any medical and vaccination records including your vet’s name and phone number are stored in a waterproof container.
-Have extra paper copies and store them online (through G-Drive, Sharepoint, Dropbox, or whichever online storage provider you use) in case you have to shelter your pet or place them in foster care.
+Have extra paper copies and store them online (through G-Drive, Sharepoint, Dropbox, or whichever online storage provider you use) in case you have to shelter your companion animal or place them in foster care.

-If you have pet insurance, be sure to keep hard copies as well as online records of your insurance information.
+If you have insurance, be sure to keep hard copies as well as online records of your insurance information.

 Shelter